Inflammation of the adenoids: causes and treatment

 - Kalanchoe juice, which is diluted in half with water and instilled into both nostrils, 2-3 drops.

 - Gargle with green tea three times a day.
-It is also very good to use decoction of thyme, oak bark or chamomile.
+It is also very good to use decoctions of thyme, oak bark or daisies.

 - It is useful to give your child a mixture of lemon and grated garlic after dinner.

-- A mixture of honey and lemon juice (one teaspoon each), which must be diluted with a glass of warm water, also helps.
+- A mixture of honey and lemon juice (one teaspoon each), diluted with a glass of warm water, also helps.

-Herbal medicine is considered a good effective way.
-For example, decoctions of ivy budra help, over which you need to breathe for several days for two to three weeks.
-It is also useful to rinse the nasopharynx with such a solution: 20 drops of propolis tincture, a quarter teaspoon of soda and a glass of water.
+Herbal medicine is considered a good effective method.
+For example, decoctions of ivy budra, over which you need to breathe for several days for two to three weeks, help.
+It is also useful to rinse the nasopharynx with the following solution: 20 drops of propolis tincture, a quarter teaspoon of soda and a glass of water.

 Prevention of inflammation

 To avoid this unpleasant and rather dangerous disease, it is important to take preventive measures.
-On this score, doctors give the following recommendations:
+In this regard, doctors give the following recommendations:

-- Support your body with regular vitamin supplements.
-You can also take medicines that increase immunity, for example, immunal, but before taking it, be sure to consult your doctor.
+- Support your body with regular intake of vitamin complexes.
+You can also take medications that enhance immunity, for example, Immunal, but be sure to consult your doctor before taking it.

-- Introduce more fresh vegetables, fruits, and juices into your diet.
-The intake of vitamins into the body, especially in spring and autumn, will also help to strengthen the immune system.
-But it is important to remember that the amount vitamins necessary for children much lower than for adults.
+- Introduce more fresh vegetables, fruits, and juices from them into your diet.
+The intake of vitamins into the body, especially in spring and autumn, will also help strengthen the immune system.
+But it is important to remember that the number vitamins needed for children, significantly lower than for adults.
 Therefore, you should not be zealous either.

-- Temper with walks in the fresh air, exercise, regular rubdowns.
+- Temper yourself with walks in the fresh air, exercise, and regular rubdowns.

-- Try not to overwork yourself, follow the daily routine and the rules of a healthy diet.
+- Try not to overwork, follow a daily routine and healthy eating rules.

-Only an ENT doctor can decide which method of treatment will be effective and safe in this case.
-For this, a visual examination and diagnostic methods are used: usually it is X-ray or computed tomography.
+Only an ENT doctor can decide which treatment method will be effective and safe in this case.
+For this purpose, visual examination and diagnostic methods are used: usually an x-ray or computed tomography.

-A correctly diagnosed and timely treatment will allow you to cope with this problem and avoid negative consequences.
+A correct diagnosis and timely treatment will allow you to cope with this problem and avoid negative consequences.